- Cornell University

 If you are passionate about reducing food waste and fighting food insecurity in Tompkins County, join us!

-• UPCOMING EVENTS AND COLLABORATIONS
+- UPCOMING EVENTS AND COLLABORATIONSE-Board Meetings

-Every Tuesday at 5:15 pm
+Every Sunday at 2 pm

 Online this semester